Multi-fidelity surrogate modeling for time-series outputs: Gaussian Process regression

+The prior distributions of the parameters $\beta$ and $\sigma$ are given in \cref{asec::MultiFi}.
 The hyper-parameters of the covariance kernels $r_\text{L}$ and $r_\text{H}$ can be estimated by maximum likelihood or by leave-one-out cross validation \cite{bachoc2013cross}.
-The nested property of the experimental design sets $D_\text{H}\subset D_\text{L}$ is not necessary to build the model but it is simpler to estimate the parameters with this assumption.
+The nested property of the experimental design sets $D_\text{H}\subset D_\text{L}$ is not necessary to build the model but it is simpler to estimate the parameters with this assumption \cite{zhou2020generalized}.
 Moreover, the ranking of codes and the low computer cost of the low-fidelity code allow for a nested design for practical applications.